williamcs/williamcs.github.io/_posts/2012-11-27-sodoku-one-dimension-array.md

 ---

-The below program is written in a few years ago, it costed me some effort to use the backtracking search algorithm to solve the sodoku problem. to use one dimensional array for storing the board data has some tricks.
-An usual way is use two dimensional array to store the board data, the program is worth to remember, and the days I struggled to solve this problem are good memory to recall.
+The below program is written in a few years ago, it costed me some effort to use backtracking algorithm to solve the sodoku problem with one dimensional array to store the board data.
+It really has some tricks.
+Instead one dimensional array, an usual way is use two dimensional array to store the board data.
+The program is worth to remember and the days I struggled to solve this problem are good memory to recall.

 Have fun and have that memory to cherish.